Vijayabaskar56/better-t-angular-stack/README.md

 # Angular & Fastify Monorepo

 A modern, full-stack TypeScript monorepo powered by [Turborepo](https://turbo.build/) featuring an Angular 19 frontend with a Fastify backend.
-This project provides a comprehensive foundation for building scalable web applications with best practices and modern tooling.
+This project provides a comprehensive foundation for building scalable web applications with best practices and modern tooling in place.

+## Inpiration

+This project was inspired by the [Better-t-stack](https://better-t-stack.amanv.dev/) loved the experience that I have had with it and wanted to create a similar setup with Angular and Fastify for my organization specific needs.

 ## Overview